Azure-Samples/azure-spring-data-cosmos-tenant-by-container-sample/README.md

 ## Features

 - The application is a simple CRUD REST web service which creates `User` entries in each tenant, and makes use of  `azure-spring-data-cosmos` for Azure Cosmos DB SQL API.
 - At application startup, all the names of existing containers in the `tenants` database are retrieved and stored in `tenantList` in `TenantStorage` class.
 This class also contains resources to create Cosmos containers named by `tenantId` dynamically.
-The `tenants` database is created if it does not exists.
+The `tenants` database is created if it does not exist.
 - The application uses `WebRequestInterceptor` to capture a http request header of `TenantId`.
 This is used to check if the corresponding `User` container (tenant id) exists in `tenantList`.
 If it does not, the container will be created.
 - CRUD operations are performed in UserController using `cosmosTemplate` which is auto-wired along with `tenantStorage` which is used to create and reference Cosmos containers dynamically.